tcsawyer/tcsawyer.github.io/cv.md

 # Education

-Ph.D.
-Candidate (ABD), Washington University in St. Louis.
+Ph.D., Washington University in St. Louis.
 Defended: 14 May 2021

 > Dissertation: How to Read a Medieval Book: Recomposing Bodley 851
 >